 3. Travel Mode | Winner: 1Password

-Now that we’ve mentioned security, it’s a legitimate concern wondering about whether a password manager is safe.
+Now that we’ve mentioned security, it’s a legitimate concern to wonder whether a password manager is safe.
 There’s something scary about carrying around the keys to your entire online identity when you’re traveling, particularly internationally.

 What happens if your device gets stolen or if you’re detained and told to provide access to your accounts?